Participants will be separated by age and each age division will be training together during the camp.

 That’s 5.5 hours of instruction a day and a total of 22 hours for the week!

-You’re of course welcome to stay wherever you’d like, but here are some hotel options in the Reno/Sparks area which are all within a 15 minute drive of Galena High School (Keep in mind that Galena High School is at the very south end of town):
+You’re of course welcome to stay wherever you’d like, but here are some hotel options in the area of the camp location:

-Click HERE for a Google list of potential hotels.
+Click HERE for a Trip Advisor list of potential hotels.

 *IMPORTANT NOTE: You are responsible for booking and paying for your own room.
 Accommodations are NOT included with this camp.

-If you are looking for some things to do after camp each day, here are some local points of interest (within 1 hour drive):
+If you are looking for some things to do after camp each day, here are some local points of interest:

-Click HERE to see a list provided by US News & World Report.
+Click HERE to see a list provided by Trip Advisor.

-We also wanted to provide participants with some restaurant options in and around Reno…
+We also wanted to provide participants with some restaurant options in the area around the facility…

 : Make sure you bring or wear the following:

-: Camp field sessions will conclude at 11:30 each day.
-Training will end around 11:15 and then Coach Todd will do one of his “Final Thought” talks until 11:30.
+: Camp field sessions will conclude at 12:30 each day.
+Training will end around 12:15 and then Coach Todd will do one of his “Final Thought” talks until 12:30 (time permitting).
 Parents are encouraged to be there for Coach Todd’s post camp talks.

 : It is not only allowed, it is encouraged.
 We love to have the parents observe during our camps and clinics.
 You are welcome to observe from the bleachers during the drills and training.
 If we can help the parents to gain more knowledge about the position so they can reinforce and pass along the information to the catchers, we’re all for it!
 We just ask that you please stay in the bleachers or on the “side lines” and not come actually on the field or in the training area.
 We don’t want anyone to get hit by a ball.
 Thanks for your understanding.